ColtonBeery/Digital_Clock/README.md

 	+ Push left/right buttons to swap between setting minutes and hours.

 	+ Push up/down buttons to increment and decrement time, respectively.

++ LED 0 is the AM/PM indicator.
+If LED 0 is on, then the current time is in PM.
 </details>